esa/pagmo/doc/sphinx/tutorials/repair_methods.rst

 Repair methods
 =======================================================================
-Repair methods is a constraints handling technique that consists in repairing infeasible some individuals from the population to make them feasible.
+Repair methods is a constraints handling technique that consists in repairing infeasible individuals of the population to make them approaching the feasible region.
 In this tutorial, we will learn how to solve a constrained problem with this technique.

 Method
 ##########
 The repairing method implemented in PaGMO/PyGMO is extremely simple.
-It is based on a meta-algorithm where the initial problem is transformed to a unconstrained problem by simply removing the constraints.
-The problem is solved as it and from time to time, infeasible individuals are repaired.
-The name of this meta-algorithm is CORE.
-The repairing method uses a simple gradient descent methods to minimize the infeasibility of the repaired individual.
-Thus, the meta algorithm takes two algorithms, one to evolve the main population, and the other one to repair the individuals.
+It is based on a meta-algorithm where to the initial problem is associated an unconstrained problem obtained simply removing the constraints an leaving unvaried the original objective function.
+The problem is solved for optimality and after a predefined number of generations, infeasible individuals are repaired.
+The name of this meta-algorithm is CORE (Constrained Optimization by Random Evolution).
+The repairing method uses a simple gradient descent methods to repri the infeasibility of the individuals.
+Thus, the meta algorithm takes two algorithms, one to evolve the main population towards optimality, and one for repairing.

 Application
 ###########
 The problem considered here is the problem g05 from the Congress on Evolutionary Computation 2006 (CEC2006).
-This problem is a cubic function with 2 linear inequality and 3 non linear equality constraints.
-To solve this problem we will use the Differential Evolution (DE) as the main algorithm and a simplex method as a repair algorithm from the GSL Library.
-That means that you should have compiled PyGMO/PaGMO with the GSL option activated.
+This problem has a cubic ojective function with two linear inequality and three non linear equality constraints.
+To solve this problem the Differential Evolution (DE) is chosen as the main evolutionary technique and a simplex method as the repair algorithm.
+The simplex method used is included into the GSL library.
+This means that PyGMO/PaGMO needs to be compiled with the GSL option activated.
 The population contains 90 individuals.

 First import the PyGMO library and choose the populations size and the